Fall Car Maintenance Checklist: What To Know For The Autumn Season

 Check Tire Pressure & Brakes

 Tires need buoyancy and fullness for proper traction, a critical quality when driving through snow and ice.
-As the warmer months fade and the possibility of colder weather conditions approaches, it is a safety issue if you do not get your tire pressure and tread depth checked.
-Schedule service in Lexington, KY, to get a jump on this inspection today.
+As the warmer months fade and the possibility of colder weather conditions approaches, it’s a risk if you don’t get your tire pressure and tread depth checked.

 Check Your Car’s Lights

-Fall means daylight savings and fewer hours of sunlight on the road.
-Your car’s lightbulb health becomes even more essential to inspect as part of your fall car maintenance checklist.
-Don’t skimp on vehicle maintenance when it comes to the technology that makes visibility possible.
-Visit our body shop in Lexington, KY today and ask to have your bulb checked for peace of mind.
+Fall means fewer hours of sunlight on the road.
+Your car’s lightbulb health becomes even more essential to inspect as part of your fall car maintenance action plan.
+Don’t skimp on vehicle upkeep when it comes to the technology that makes visibility possible.
+Visit our auto body shop in Lexington, KY, today and ask to have your lights checked for peace of mind.